todoforai/one-time-token-session/README.md

 # one-time-token-session

-A lightweight one-time token plugin for Better Auth that generates temporary tokens for existing sessions.
+A lightweight one-time token plugin for the Better Auth framework that generates temporary tokens for existing authenticated sessions.
 Unlike the official one-time-token plugin, this plugin doesn't require additional database tables and works with the existing verification system.

+**Note:** This plugin requires an existing authenticated session to generate tokens.
+By default, verifying a token creates a new session (`createSession: true`).

 ## Key Differences from Official Plugin